 How do I make a relapse prevention plan?

 If you haven’t already made a relapse prevention plan or you’d like to update your current plan, there are many templates, worksheets, and examples available from many sources like your therapist, sponsor, and online.

 A relapse prevention plan can be as basic as a list of your specific self-observed behaviors, effective prevention actions, and people to contact for support.

 Another possible relapse prevention plan template may be a detailed visual flow chart showing specific steps, choices, or outcomes.
 Keeping your plan on hand or constantly visible at home and at work is ideal.

 Another option is to have a relapse prevention workbook or journal.
 Some techniques will work better for certain situations, so having a prompt with a few questions to allow you to emotionally process a certain occurrence, feeling, or thought can empower you to stop possible relapse dead in its tracks.

 Explore your addiction treatment options today.
+As one of the leading treatment centers in North Carolina, Asheville Recovery Center is here to help.
 Dial (828) 518-6996 to speak with an Asheville Recovery Center representative to begin your journey.